jjshaws/site/content/photography/istanbulfishermen.md

 The first photo looks south, facing Eminönü district, with Nuruosmaniye Mosque visible across the river.

 Istanbul happens to lie European-Asian continental border.
-This second photo was taken on Galata bridge, on the European side of Istanbul, capturing the Asian side of Istanbul across the Bosphorus river.
+This second photo was taken on Galata bridge, on the European side of Istanbul.
+Across the Bosphorus river, the edge of the Asian continent is visible.

 ![DSC02044](/images/photography/istanbulfishermen/DSC02044.JPG)